Q. How do I display list of loaded Linux Kernel modules or device drivers?

-A. You need to use lsmod program which show the status of loaded modules in the Linux Kernel.
-Linux use term modules for hardware device drivers.
+You need to use lsmod program which show the status of loaded modules in the Linux Kernel.
+Linux kernel use a term modules for all hardware device drivers.

 This is an important task.
 With lsmod you can verify that device driver is loaded for particular hardware.
 Any hardware device will only work if device driver is loaded.